Antisemitism in Islam: Verses

+The Jewish tribe of Khaybar

 In 567, Khaybar was invaded and its Jewish inhabitants were driven out by the Ghassanid Arab Christian king Al-Harith ibn Jabalah.
 He was later released from captivity upon his return to the Levant.
 A brief account of the campaign is given by Ibn Qutaybah, and potentially also mentioned in the sixth-century Harran inscription.
 See Irfan Shahid's Byzantium and the Arabs in the Sixth Century for full details.

 In the 7th century, Khaybar was inhabited by Jews, who pioneered the cultivation of the oasis and made their living growing date palm trees, as well as through commerce and craftsmanship, accumulating considerable wealth.
 Some objects found by the Muslims when they entered Khaybar — a siege-engine, 20 bales of Yemenite cloth, and 500 cloaks — point to an intense trade carried out by the Jews.
 In the past, some scholars attempted to explain the siege engine by suggesting that it was used to settle quarrels among the community's families.
 Today, most academics believe it was stored in a depôt for future sale, in the same way that the Jews had sold swords, lances, shields, and other weaponry to Arabs.
 Equally, the cloth and the cloaks may have been intended for sale, as it was unlikely that such a quantity of luxury goods was kept for the exclusive use of the Jews.

 The oasis was divided into three regions: al-Natat, al-Shikk, and al-Katiba, probably separated by natural divisions, such as the desert, lava drifts, and swamps.
 Each of these regions contained several fortresses or redoubts, each with homes, storehouses, and stables.
 Each fortress was occupied by a separate family and surrounded by cultivated fields and palm groves.
 To improve their defensive capabilities, the settlers built fortresses on hills or basalt rocks.

 Jews continued to live in the oasis for several more years afterwards until they were finally expelled by the caliph Umar.
 The imposition of tribute upon the conquered Jews of the Khaybar Fortress served as a precedent.
 Islamic law came to require exaction of tribute known as jizya from dhimmis (i.e., non-Muslims under Muslim rule).